flutter/website/src/get-started/flutter-for/ios-devs.md

 Dart has a single-threaded execution model, with support for `Isolate`s
-(a way to run Dart codes on another thread), an event loop, and asynchronous programming.
+(a way to run Dart code on another thread), an event loop, and asynchronous programming.
 Unless you spawn an `Isolate`, your Dart code runs in the main UI thread and is